cityofaustin/atd-service-bot/README.md

 Each SR note will be added to as a comment to the corresponding Github issue as comments.

-6. These scripts are idempotent, you can run then over and over again and any issue or comment that was successfully migrated will be ignored.
+6. These scripts are idempotent; you can run then over and over again and any issue or comment that was successfully migrated will be ignored.